 Philip McKay is the chair of the patent and intellectual property and internet groups.
-Prior to joining Hawley Troxell, Mr. McKay founded McKay & Hodgson, LLP, a patent firm in Monterey, California, and was senior patent counsel for a Fortune 100 Corporation.
-In maintaining some of the largest patent portfolios in Silicon Valley, Mr. McKay has prepared and prosecuted hundreds of domestic and foreign patent applications.
-With over 20 years of experience, he helps clients achieve strategic business objectives, authors non-infringement and validity opinions, and provides strategic technology licensing and portfolio management counseling to numerous companies throughout the technology sector.
+For 14 years prior to joining Hawley Troxell, Mr. McKay was a founding partner at Gunnison, McKay & Hodgson, LLP, a patent firm in Monterey, California.
+Mr. McKay has also worked as a managing in-house patent counsel for a Fortune 100 Corporation where he supervised multiple patent attorneys and oversaw the patent programs of the hardware and research(labs) divisions to develop one of the largest patent portfolios in Silicon Valley.
+With over 25 years of experience, Mr. McKay has personally prepared and prosecuted hundreds of domestic and foreign patent applications.
+Mr. McKay also has extensive experience helping clients achieve strategic business objectives by providing strategic technology positioning and portfolio management counseling to companies throughout the world and in a wide array of technology sectors.

 LAW SCHOOL: University of Southern California Gould School of Law, J.D., 1993